ros2/rcl_logging/rcl_logging_spdlog/Quality_Declaration.md

 ### Linters and Static Analysis [4.v]

-`rcl_logging_spdlog` uses and passes all the standard linters and static analysis tools for a C+ package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters-and-static-analysis).
+`rcl_logging_spdlog` uses and passes all the standard linters and static analysis tools for a C package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters-and-static-analysis).
 Passing implies there are no linter/static errors when testing against CI of supported platforms.

 Currently nightly results can be seen here:
 * [linux-aarch64_release](https://ci.ros2.org/view/nightly/job/nightly_linux-aarch64_release/lastBuild/testReport/rcl_logging_spdlog/)